Pet’s Corner

 • nutritional yeast

-• organic wheat powder
+• organic wheat grass powder

 • organic pumpkin puree